Developing a model for meat inspection and quality assurance employment outcomes for university grad

 A model of training was developed and trialed whereby animal and agricultural science university students received training in meat inspection and quality assurance while still completing their undergraduate studies.

-Previous in this focus area 16 May 2016 AMPC summary – food safety and quality assurance for SMEs Next in this focus area 28 February 2018 Developing a model to support the employment of migrants and refugees in the Australian meat processing industry
+Previous in this focus area 08 December 2023 Data proof of concept for meat processing facilities (Stage 1) Next in this focus area 28 February 2018 Developing a model to support the employment of migrants and refugees in the Australian meat process